 Master in Law

-Penn Law offers the Master in Law degree, enabling students studying and working in related fields to expand their knowledge of law and legal principles.
+Penn Law offers the Master in Law degree, enabling students and professionals working and studying in related fields to expand their knowledge of law and legal principles.

 A Master in Law degree from Penn Law provides a strong signal that you possess expertise in the legal issues that intersect with your professional field and academic interests.*